Congestion During Pregnancy: Why It Happens & How to Resolve It

 Buy Here

 If you can’t get relief from these remedies, some decongestant medications may be safe during pregnancy and can relieve symptoms in the short term.
-However, many of these run the risk of dependency, so you should not use them very often or for long periods.
-Intranasal, topical, or oral steroids can also aid in pregnancy congestion but check with your provider whether these are safe during pregnancy.
+However, many of these run the risk of dependency, so you should not use them often or for long periods.
+Intranasal, topical, or oral steroids can also aid in pregnancy congestion, but check with your provider whether these are safe during pregnancy.
 Some are only safe in certain trimesters and only if you have no other conditions, such as high blood pressure.

 Share